Healthpeak Properties (DOC)

 Kelvin O. Moses, Chief Financial Officer

-Kelvin O. Moses was appointed Chief Financial Officer of Healthpeak Properties in April 2025.
-Mr. Moses joined Healthpeak in 2018 and has held various leadership positions in investments, operations, portfolio management, and development.
-Most recently, he served as Executive Vice President – Investments and Portfolio Management, a role in which he spearheaded the integration of the $5 billion Physicians Realty Trust merger.
-Prior to his tenure at Healthpeak, Mr. Moses worked in the global healthcare and real estate investment banking groups at Barclays.
+Kelvin O. Moses was promoted to Chief Financial Officer of Healthpeak Properties in April 2025.
+He joined Healthpeak in 2018, having previously held positions as Executive Vice President of Investments and Portfolio Management.
+Mr. Moses was instrumental in significant transactions, including the integration of the $5 billion Physicians Realty Trust merger.
+Prior to his time at Healthpeak, he worked in healthcare and real estate investment banking at Barclays PLC.

 Adam G. Mabry, Chief Investment Officer